brooklynrail/brooklynrail-platform/content/events/2021/05/dustin-yellin-with-paul-d-miller-aka-dj-spooky.md

 ---
 title: Dustin Yellin with Paul D. Miller (aka DJ Spooky)
 deck: A conversation on art, science, and the environment
 summary: "Artist and Founder of Pioneer Works Dustin Yellin joins Rail Editor-at-Large Paul D. Miller (aka DJ spooky) for a conversation.
-We conclude with a poetry reading by Travis Chi Wing Lau. "
+We conclude with a poetry reading by Travis Chi Wing Lau."
 people:
   - person: dustin-yellin
     related_links: